-In this work, using numerical evaluations and introducing an analytical approach that generalize the Beloborodov's formula, we study the gravitational lensing phenomena in slowly rotating neutron stars taking into account the dispersive effect of the pulsar's magnetosphere on the propagation of light rays.
+In this work, using numerical evaluations and introducing an analytical approach that generalize the Beloborodov's formula, we study the gravitational lensing phenomena in slowly rotating radio pulsars taking into account the dispersive effect of the pulsar's magnetosphere on the propagation of light rays.
 We will make use of alternative metrics to Schwarzschild to describe the exterior region in order to analyze the difference in their influence on the luminosity curves.
-More precisely, as in \cite{Sotani_2018}, we will focus on the Schwarzschild (Sch), Reissner-Nordström (RN) and Garfinkle-Horowitz-Strominger (GHS) asymptotically flat, spherically symmetric and static spacetime metric models (Sec. \ref{c2s2}).
-The particular choice of these metrics is only to demonstrate the differences that appear in the properties of compact objects in the strong field regime and that can potentially be observed.
-It is also worth mentioning that there are solutions from alternatives gravitational theories which are functionally similar to the RN metric but with parameter $Q$ unrelated to the electrical charge; for example associated to tidal charges in brane theories \cite{BW_2005} or being proportional to the gravitational mass of the star in Modified Gravity [\cite{Moffat:2014aja}].
-We will consider circular, homogeneous and isotropic emission caps (either thermal emission hotspots or electromagnetic emission poles) of finite size, in highly compact slowly rotating pulsars, so we will not take into account Doppler effect, aberration, time delay, fast rotation or stellar oblongation.
-We also do not consider any effect of the pulsar's magnetosphere\footnote{ A strong magnetic field in a plasma environment can affect the propagation of light rays by behaving as a birefringent dispersive medium, affect their polarization through Faraday rotation, or interfere through phenomena such as pair creation.
+More precisely, we will focus on the Schwarzschild (Sch) {and the so called Reissner-Nordström like metrics consisting in solutions from alternatives gravitational theories which are functionally similar to the RN metric but with a parameter $Q$ unrelated to the electrical charge; for example associated to tidal charges in brane theories \cite{BW_2005}, associated to parameters of the theory, as in Horndeski theories \cite{Babichev:2017guv} or being proportional to the gravitational mass of the star in Modified Gravity \cite{Moffat:2014aja}.} The particular choice of these metrics is only to demonstrate the differences that appear in the properties of compact objects in the strong field regime and that can potentially be observed.
+We will consider circular, homogeneous and isotropic emission caps (either thermal emission hot spots or electromagnetic emission poles) of finite size, in highly compact slowly rotating radio pulsars, so we will not take into account Doppler effect, aberration, time delay, fast rotation or stellar oblongation.
+As in \cite{Rogers_2015,Rogers:2016xcc,Rogers:2017ofq,Battye:2021xvt} the neutron star will be embedded in a pressureless and non-magnetized plasma environment, whose electron density will be given by a power law inversely proportional to the radial coordinate $r$, resulting in a chromatic analysis of the problem\footnote{ A strong magnetic field in a plasma environment can affect the propagation of light rays by behaving as a birefringent dispersive medium, affect their polarization through Faraday rotation, or interfere through phenomena such as pair creation.
 However, in this work we will not consider this type of effects, which should be taken into account in a more detailed model. }.
-As in \cite{Rogers_2015,Rogers:2016xcc,Rogers:2017ofq,Battye:2021xvt} the neutron star will be embedded in a pressureless and non-magnetized plasma environment, whose electron density will be given by a power law inversely proportional to the radial coordinate $r$, resulting in a chromatic analysis of the problem.